 - Rape by itself is a physical sexual abuse

 However, sexual assault or wounds are not limited to physical injuries only.
-Side effects can include, panic attacks or eating disorders. depression, feeling numbed to sexual pleasures, feeling raw & sore, playing victim, recurring nightmares, body hatred, disassociation or anxiety.
+Side effects can include panic attacks or eating disorders, depression, feeling numb to sexual pleasures, feeling raw & sore, playing victim, recurring nightmares, body hatred, disassociation or anxiety.

 The emotional impact is far more damaging than the physical one.
 Such instances could be like:

-- Making fun of one’s physical appearance, especially commenting on their private body parts.
+- Making fun of one’s physical appearance, especially commenting on their private parts.

 - Humiliating them in public for their sexual activities and preferences.

 - Making a video of their private parts or while they’re having sex and releasing it in public.

 - Sexually arousing you and then ending the activity in the middle without satisfying your pleasures.